Skip to main content

 arrow-right

-Strong solutions for the AI Poverty Challenge will focus on one or more of our solution categories (Education, Financial Empowerment, and Workforce) and will meet the four criteria outlined in the scoring rubric.
+New and existing solutions are eligible to apply.
+Strong solutions for the AI Poverty Challenge can fall into any of our solution categories (Education, Financial Empowerment, and Workforce) and will meet the four criteria outlined in the scoring rubric.

 How do I apply?